hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_wallpaper_featuring_an_abstract_illustration_of_a__6dd7a260-3935-489c-b5b5-305f0b44a023-0_1.content.md

 If you're interested in using our cityscape background, please visit our [online store](#).
 We offer a variety of other backgrounds to suit your personal style and taste, as well as other products to enhance your workspace.

-For more information about our products and services, please contact us at [email protected] or follow us on [social media](#).
+For more information about our products and services, please contact us at me@pavolhejny.com or follow us on [social media](#).

 Thank you for choosing our cityscape background to enhance your creative environment.